Reseda Hall of Fame

 Nordquist was selected as a fifth-round pick in the 1968 draft by the Philadelphia Eagles.
 Nordquist spent seven years with the Eagles, was a team captain, and finished his NFL career with a pair of campaigns on the Chicago Bears, blocking for Walter Payton in his rookie year.
 Nordquist completed nine seasons, starting 79 games and appearing in 111 contests on the offensive front line.
 Nordquist spent seven years with the Eagles and finished his NFL career with a pair of campaigns on the Chicago Bears.

 After his NFL playing career, Nordquist co-founded DonJoy, a leading manufacturer of orthopedic knee braces, which produced a brace that was recognized as one of the best ACL braces of its time.
 Following DonJoy, Nordquist started his own development and construction company, building roughly 500 houses before retiring out of the real estate construction field.
-Presently, Mark's hoppy is sculpting objects, including chess sets.
+Presently, Mark's hobby is sculpting objects, including chess sets.

-Dave Thor Reseda Class of 1964
+Dave Boyd Thor Reseda Class of 1964

 Dave Thor.
 Graduate from Reseda High School 1964.
 Dave competed in gymnastics at Reseda from 1961-1964.
 He then went on to compete at the collegiate level under George Szypula.
 Thor has recorded a long and distinguished career in the sport of gymnastics.
 He has participated in Olympic competitions, Pan American Games, and the World University Games.